 Why?
-Because loyalty programs — much like the companies that provide them — come in many flavors.
+Because loyalty programs — much like the loyalty management companies that provide them — come in many flavors.
 It’s your goal to find the one that integrates seamlessly with your marketing platform, has a user-friendly backend for the management team, and is sophisticated enough to help you reach any of your business goals.

 To lend you a hand, I’d like to present a clear-cut guide, complete with a handy worksheet.
-It’ll take you through you the ins and outs of evaluating loyalty program providers.
+It’ll take you through you the ins and outs of evaluating loyalty program service providers.

 Step 1: Get Acquainted With the Company

 When it comes to evaluating loyalty program platforms, the first step is to learn more about the company itself.
 Positioning and target audience is a great place to start, because they show you the platform’s main focus.

 Similarly, the number and the location of the offices tell a story about the company’s global presence — or lack thereof.
 Lastly, make sure to pay a visit to any available testimonial, or even better, case study.
 It’s always a good sign if a provider has a history working with similar brands in your industry.

 Step 2: Identify Key Features & Tech Solutions